 The wonders of life under the sea are a mystery to many of us.
 All kinds of creatures below the surface and how their ecosystems work are still being researched.
-But every so often something washes up on shore or breaks the surface of the water that causes people to raise an eyebrow.
+But every so often, something washes up on shore or breaks the surface of the ocean that causes people to raise an eyebrow.

 One of those is exploding whales.